 Q: What is Diethelm Travel’s refund policy regarding booking changes or cancellations due to COVID-19?

-A: We understand that travelling during this time is unpredictable and want to give you and your clients peace of mind when planning future journeys.
+A: We understand that traveling during this time is unpredictable and want to give you and your clients peace of mind when planning future journeys.

-Book any Diethelm Travel product now and rest assured that you can cancel for a full refund – no questions asked – until 31 October 2020 (Cancellations must be made at least 7 days before travelling).
+Book any Diethelm Travel product now until the end of October 2021 with the option to cancel for a full refund – no questions asked – for travel through 31 December 2021.

 Q: Who can I contact at Diethelm Travel for more information regarding travel updates, booking changes or new developments?